-'Inflation' tab
+'Inflation and earnings growth' tab

 The model uses forecasts of consumer price inflation (CPI), retail price inflation (RPI) and whole economy inflation (the GDP deflator) in a number of places, including uprating the business rates multiplier and as a driver of service spending.
 We use the latest forecasts and longer-term projections from the Office for Budget Responsibility (OBR) as our defaults.
 Alternatively, you have the option of assuming inflation will be higher or lower by a fixed percentage each year, or overwriting the forecasts with your own specific figures for each year.
+Labour costs are a significant proportion of councils' costs and by default we assume these costs increase in line with service demand and the OBR's forecasts for average earnings (3% for the years after the end of the OBR's forecast horizon).
+As with inflation, you can overwrite these figures with your own assumptions about how your employee costs will evolve over time.